Money BasicsManaging Money

 The gift of preparedness: (Re)build your emergency fund

-Once your debt situation is under control, consider building an emergency fund.
+Once your debt situation is under control, consider starting an emergency fund.

-An emergency fund is useful when you lose a job; you’re hospitalized for a medical condition; or you face an emergency situation that requires you to spend more than what you have budgeted for the month.
+An emergency fund should be worth three to six months of your monthly income.
+It can be used as a source of funds if you lose your job, get hospitalized, or when an emergency situation requires you to spend more than what you have budgeted for the month.

 If you’re able to enroll your bank account to Metrobank Online, you can easily monitor your emergency fund balance and see your progress.